friyaz/Cron-Expression-Parser/README.md

 ```

 ## Running tests
-To run tests, you need to have pytest installed.
+To run the tests, pytest needs to be installed.

-Recommended way to install pytest is using poetry to avoid making changes to global python environment.
+The recommended way to install pytest is using poetry to avoid making changes to the global Python environment.
-If you don't have poetry installed, follow instructions from [here](https://python-poetry.org/docs/) to install poetry.
+If you don't have poetry installed, follow the instructions from [here](https://python-poetry.org/docs/) to install poetry.

 ```
 poetry shell